blbrodie/blbrodie.github.io/_drafts/makefiles.md

 #### Prerequisites

-`Make` won't allow us to reschedule once we have scheduled something.
+`make` won't allow us to reschedule once we have scheduled something.

     $ make schedule_drive_to_riga riga_date=10/16/2019
     make: `schedule_drive_to_riga' is up to date.